andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Temp next

+* there is a LC diagnostic warking about this pragma: {-# HLINT ignore cbkt0 #-}
+  I'd like to therefore pass the -Wno-unrecognised-pragmas ghc option to ghc-mod

+* adapt other stub maps to not use yank register ~/.vim/utils/utils-stubs.vim#/TODO%20adapt%20other

 markdown previewers research and config

 → then get back to Session InteroStubs to finish haskell inline tests